dtodtf/dtodtf/README.md

 I'm an undergrad at Tufts University studying computer science.
 I have a lot of code from my classes that I'd love to show, but I can't do that publicly.
 I don't want my dean chasing me down.
 Email me at dylantodtfeld@gmail.com if you want to see a code sample!

 ## About me
+- This summer I am interning at [Morgan Stanley](https://www.morganstanley.com/).
-- This summer I interned at the[ Defense Information Systems Agency](https://disa.mil/).
+- Last summer I interned at the[ Defense Information Systems Agency](https://disa.mil/).
-- I'm a hard worker who is always willing to go the extra mile.
-It's how I made the Dean's List every semster at college.
+- I've taken a few courses in cybersecurity and I'm trying to learn more about different applications of computer science.
-- Ask me about my two dogs.
+- Ask me about my two dogs!

 ## Technologies I use often
 - Ansible